pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 - (1) You get "pyarrow" or "python" depending on pyarrow being installed.
-- (2) Those three rows are backwards incompatible (i.e. they work now but give you the NA-variant), see the "Backward compatibility" section below.
+- (2) Those three rows are backwards incompatible (i.e. they work now but give the NA-variant), see the "Backward compatibility" section below.
 - (3) "pyarrow_numpy" is kept temporarily because this is already in a released version, but we can deprecate it in 2.2.x and have it removed for 3.0.

-For the new default string dtype, only the `"string"` alias can be used to specify the dtype as a string, i.e. we would not provide a way to make the underlying storage (pyarrow or python) explicit through the string alias.
+For the new default string dtype, only the `"string"` alias can be used to specify the dtype as a string, i.e. a way would not be provided to make the underlying storage (pyarrow or python) explicit through the string alias.
 This string alias is only a convenience shortcut and for most users `"string"` is sufficient (they don't need to specify the storage), and the explicit